clancyk/100daysofcode/Daily Log.md

 **Today's Progress**: Went over the Udemy solution for Tic Tac Toe.
 Doing so I realized that I didn't check if the board was full (i.e. there was a tie game).
 Also realized could have used Bolean logic to create my 'While' loops instead of creating a random variable and having it set to zero and it ran while the variable was still zero.
 Also learned about the clear_output() function so that could run the program again and not have to refresh the Jupyter notebook.

 **Thoughts/To Dos**: haha actual coding tomorrow, today was kind of a cheat day(?) of learning by watching.

+Day 4 - Oct 16, 2017

+**Today's Progress**: Did a little bit of Codecademy today on Boolean operators.
+Lack of sleep is making me unproductive though but tomorrow is coding dinner night so will make up for it then! ;)